jayson-lennon/horizon-xi-linux-notes/README.md

 I've split this into multiple sections since there are a fair number of steps.

+Note that if you are running on Steamdeck, then you will only be able to get away with a few effects before having noticeable performance drops.
+Also, you'll definitely want a mouse+keyboard for the setup and configuring the effects in game.

 ### Install ReShade

 First let's get ReShade installed:

 1. Download [ReShade](https://reshade.me/) _with full add-on support_.
 The download link is at the bottom of the ReShade page.
-2. Copy the downloaded .exe to the `$YOUR_INSTALL_DIR/HorizonXI/Game/bootloader` directory
+2. Copy the downloaded `.exe` to the `$YOUR_INSTALL_DIR/HorizonXI/Game/bootloader` directory
 3. Navigate to `$YOUR_INSTALL_DIR/HorizonXI/Game/bootloader`
 4. Run `wine ReShade_Setup_VERSION_Addon.exe`.
 Replace VERSION with whichever version you downloaded.
 5. After it loads, click `Browse`
 6. Navigate to `My Computer` then `Z:` then to `$YOUR_INSTALL_DIR/HorizonXI/Game/bootloader`
 7. Select `horizon-loader.exe`
 8. Click `Next`
-9. Select `Microsoft DirectX 10/11/12`.
+9. Select `Microsoft DirectX 10/11/12`
-10. Select whichever effects you want to install.
+10. Select whichever effects you want to install
-    - Clicking `Browse...` will load a preset and only download the effects for that preset.
+    - clicking `Browse...` will load a preset and only download the effects for that preset
-    - Click `Uncheck all` and then `Check all` if you just want to download everything
+    - click `Uncheck all` and then `Check all` if you just want to download everything
-11. Click `Next`.
-Wait for download to complete
+11. Click `Next` and wait for download to complete
 12. Optionally select additional addons (none are needed).
 Click `Next` then `Finish`

 NOTE: ReShade will _probably not_ work yet!
 Continue to the next section.